BECOMING A PHILANTHROPIST

 Set Clear Goals:

 Define what you hope to achieve with your contributions.
-This could be raising a certain amount of funds, reaching
+This could be raising a certain amount of funds, reaching a specific number of people, or completing a particular project.

 Be Flexible: